Important Notes

 Loading... -

 60Ω.
-If it is120Ω, you need to connect the120Ωjumper.
-If it is around40Ω, you need to remove the jumper.Loading...Complete Guide to CAN Tool Board Setup
+If it is120Ω, you need to connect a120Ωjumper.
+If it is around40Ω, you need to remove the jumper.Loading...Complete Guide to CAN Toolboard Setup

-Important Prerequisites- Tool Board Status: Ensure the tool board is flashed with
+Important Prerequisites- Toolboard Status: Ensure the toolboard has been flashed with

-Klipper-canfirmware or is inKatapult-canmode. - Important Note: This tutorial is only for searching Tool Board IDs, not for Main Board IDs.
+Klipper-canfirmware or is inKatapult-canmode - Note: This guide is only for toolboard ID search, not applicable for motherboard ID search

-- Final Connection: The above device must be connected to the host machine.
+- Final Connection: The above devices must be connected to the host computer

 CAN Network Configuration Requirements

-- Default Configuration: This tutorial assumes the CAN network is already configured on the host machine.
+- Default Configuration: This guide assumes the host computer has already configured the CAN network

-- Fly Users: If using a Fly host machine running the Fly-FAST system, CAN is configured by default (rate 1Mbps).
+- Fly Users: If using a Fly host computer running the Fly-FAST system, CAN is configured by default (rate 1Mbps)

-- First-time Users: Please read the tutorial below first: CAN Configuration Tutorial
+- First Time Use: Please read the following tutorial first: CAN Configuration Guide

-- Ensure the host machine is properly connected to the CAN network device.
+- Ensure the host computer is properly connected to the CAN network device

 Search for CAN ID